-Should you panic if your rabbit ate a little bit of dates?
+Should you panic if your rabbit ate a bit of dates?

-While dates are not recommended for rabbits, it’s still not toxic.
-It’s just that dates are too high in sugar which is not digested well by rabbits.
+While dates are not recommended for rabbits, they’re still not toxic.
+It’s just that dates are too high in sugar, which is not digested well by rabbits.

 What to do if your rabbit ate dates?

-A rabbit that’s fed large amounts of sugary food like dates could lead to digestive distress like GI stasis, soft uneaten cecotropes, dental damage, and diarrhea.
-It could also lead to obesity, especially to rabbits who are confined in small cages all day without access to regular exercise.
+A rabbit that’s fed large amounts of sugary food like dates could develop digestive distress like GI stasis, soft uneaten cecotropes, dental damage, and diarrhea.

 If your rabbit is exhibiting signs of digestive distress, immediately bring them to a veterinarian.